 Straying from this framework is where the original music video may have become more of a film set to song – as opposed to a song supported by a visual.
 With this logic the very best visual for promotion is one that keeps the music front and center and encourages listening, while also meeting the aesthetic standards of both the artist and viewer.
 In theory, if the song itself is the artist’s primary form of expression, than effectively conveying the elements of that audio content and getting people to listen should suffice in terms of a “music video”.

-Stay tuned for next week when we deliver the next part of the Modern Music Promotion & Social Media Music Discovery series.
+In case you missed it…..Check out the entire Modern Music Promotion & Social Media Music Discovery series.